Congratulations to the national winners of the 2023 Awards! View your results.

 • Even if you have permission to use a work or if the work is in the public domain, the work that you submit to the Scholastic Awards must represent a new, original work.

 You may use limited portions of another’s work if you cite your source and if the final product is still an original idea.
-Written works that take quotations from other pieces of writing should properly cite all sources.
-For example, you can quote another author in a critical essay if you cite the author in the Works Cited section of your submission.

-There is no formula, specific number of words, or percentage of someone else’s work that is acceptable to use when submitting your work to the Scholastic Awards.
+There is no formula, specific number of words, or percentage of someone else’s work that is acceptable to use when entering your work to the Scholastic Awards.
 What is important is that your finished work is something new and different from your source.

 Consequences of Copyright & Plagiarism Violations

-If the Alliance has reason to believe that a submission violates the participation terms, an investigation into the submission will be opened, which could lead to disqualification.
-In this event, the Alliance may refuse or revoke the grant of an award, and take such other measures, including the recall or removal of all awards for works submitted during the program year, as the Alliance deems appropriate.
-Bear in mind that this policy is in the interest of both the student and the Alliance, since the display or distribution of an infringing submission could result in financial liability for both the student and the Alliance.
+If the Alliance has reason to believe that an entry violates the participation terms, an investigation into the entry will be opened, which could lead to disqualification.
+In this event, the Alliance may refuse or revoke an award, and take such other measures, including the recall or removal of all awards for works entered during the program year, as the Alliance deems appropriate in its sole discretion.

 Copyright & Plagiarism Protocol